29 Dec Your 16-Tip Guide: Beat the Stress, Relax, and Recharge Making the Holidays Work for You

 Tip #5: DO less – enjoy more

 December is often a crammed month.
-We work hard to meet end-of-the-year deadlines but then we also shop, cook, prepare, travel, and more.
+We work hard to meet end-of-the-year deadlines but then we add a lot of other thing to our plate.
+We do more shopping, cooking, traveling too.
 Take a close look at your schedule.
 Deliberately plan to do less.
 Cramming too much in isn’t going to make you feel better.
 Simple schedules will allow you be more present and in the moment.

 Tip #6: “Unschedule” what you don’t like about the holidays

 Are there a few things you’d just assume avoid during the holidays.
 Do you find yourself dreading holiday parties?
 Would do you anything to avoid holiday stopping?
 Is there a family event you’d just assume skip?
 Consider what options you have to unschedule what really drains you over the holidays.
 If something is unavoidable, see how you can make the experience better.

 Tip #7: Say No When It’s Too Much

 This is the season where there is often too much on your plate.
 In truth, you have very few work days.
 And during that time you have work, gift giving, family time, traveling, and usually a few more obligations than what is normally on your schedule.
 There is temptation to say yes and yes and yes.
 If you are a people pleaser, you are really going to overwhelm yourself.
 Note when you are over-committing and over-scheduling and give yourself an out to preserve your sanity.

 Tip #8: Don’t sweat the small stuff